kjenney/php-webminer/README.md

 *   There's still a lot of work that needs to be done, but I welcome any help and/or suggestions.

-*   Feel free to create issues and/or recommend features.
+*   Feel free to create issues and recommend features.